-2.2 Removal from the fish
+2.1.3 Removal from the fish

 Wire spaghetti tags are twisted into the operculum cover of the cheek on the dark side and can be untwisted or cut out of the cheek of the Pacific halibut.
-Stainless steel and plastic tipped dart tags must be cut out of the fish.
+Stainless steel and plastic tipped dart tags (used with PAT tag leaders) must be cut out of the fish.

-Figure 2.3.
+Figure 2.2.
 Pacific halibut with wire spaghetti tag.